 The meat industry alone is responsible for 14.5% of the world's greenhouse gas emissions, as such reducing your meat intake even by even two or three meals a week could have a big impact.

 The average distance traveled by shop-bought fruits and vegetables is 1500 miles, so growing them at home – whether in a garden or window box – will reduce that right down to zero.

 It may seem a no-brainer, but switching your energy supplier to one that exclusively buys renewable energy can begin to speed up the switch in our energy mixture.

 - Buy energy-efficient domestic appliances

-Kitchen appliances are undeniable energy guzzlers that become even worse culprits if not used in the right way – buying energy efficient version and ensuring to turn them off will help.
+Kitchen appliances are undeniable energy guzzlers that become even worse culprits if not used in the right way – buying energy-efficient versions and ensuring to turn them off will help.

 - Defrost fridges at least every six months

-This will ensure that your fridge is always running at its most efficient.
-This means that you will use less electricty, saving both the environment and your bank balance.
+This will ensure that your fridge is always running efficiently.
+This means that you will use less electricity, saving both the environment and your bank balance.